sjspielman/UTbiocomputing2015/Lessons/python3.md

 ## Functions
 Functions are an integral part of programming.
 They are self-contained pieces of code which provide instructions for a given task.
 Functions are *called* with certain input, *execute* the code specified, and then *return* specified value(s) from the calculations performed.
 The presence of a function in a program does not guarantee that it will run - functions must be explicitly called to run.

-Functions should be an integral component of your scripts/program, allowing for modular, repeatable, and readable programs. *If/when you perform a certain calculation multiple times throughout your program, or you find yourself copy/pasting code into many locations in a program, it belongs in a function!*
+Functions should be an integral component of your scripts/program, allowing for modular, repeatable, and readable programs.
+Using functions dramatically lowers the chance of bugs occuring in your program and cleans up a lot of clutter.  **If/when you perform a certain calculation multiple times throughout your program, or you find yourself copy/pasting code into many locations in a program, that code belongs in a function!**

 #### Syntax